Lazarus APT exploited zero-day vulnerability in Chrome to steal cryptocurrency

 Date

-(MENAFN- Bashir Mraish Consultancy) Kaspersky’s Global Research and Analysis Team (GReAT) uncovered a sophisticated malicious campaign by the Lazarus Advanced Persistent Threat (APT) group, targeting cryptocurrency investors worldwide.
-The attackers used a fake cryptogame website that exploited a zero-day vulnerability in google chrome to install spyware and steal wallet credentials.
+Kaspersky’s Global Research and Analysis Team (GReAT) uncovered a sophisticated malicious campaign by the Lazarus Advanced Persistent Threat (APT) group, targeting cryptocurrency investors worldwide.
+The attackers used a fake cryptogame website that exploited a zero-day vulnerability in Google Chrome to install spyware and steal wallet credentials.
 These findings were presented at the Security Analyst Summit 2024.

 In May 2024, Kaspersky experts, while analyzing incidents within Kaspersky Security Network telemetry, identified an attack using Manuscrypt malware, which has been used by the Lazarus group since 2013 and documented by Kaspersky GReAT in over 50 unique campaigns targeting various industries.
 Further analysis revealed a sophisticated malicious campaign that heavily relied on social engineering techniques and generative AI to target cryptocurrency investors.